 It's not easy to fight back integrity breaches.
 Still, certain methods we've mentioned do a good job: integrity guides, compliance systems and high integrity standards within the community help to prevent unintentional misconduct and warn of the consequences of intentional one.

 Pro tip from us: copying and drawing inspiration from already published pieces can be legal and beneficial for all persons involved.
 We encourage you to take the best examples of integrity guides and think about creating your own for the institution in which you are working.

 Unique approach in standard assignments is key in keeping integrity in its academic and non-academic branches.
 When you try to set a technical limit for students, so their work could meet specific requirements, cheaters successfully overcome these difficulties.

 If your paper is 70% original, you can improve it with the help of special services - you can read about the Chinese struggle with this kind of misconduct, but their experience isn't unique.
 Limitations only provoke new waves on technologies for cheating.

 A promising idea is the creation of dedicated tasks for students (and employees, researchers) which eliminate the opportunity to cheat or make it nearly impossible.
-It's time-consuming but can be rewarding with time - in some universities personalised approach is already in practice.
+It's time-consuming but can be rewarding with time - in some universities, personalized approach is already in practice.

-Instead of standardised essays, students get a personalised assignment which tests their knowledge in a very spontaneous manner; therefore, it's hard to copy or google the answer.
-Same can be done with integrity in other spheres as long as we want to confront misconduct and keep ethical standards.
+Instead of standardized essays, students get a personalized assignment which tests their knowledge in a very spontaneous manner; therefore, it's hard to copy or google the answer.
+The same can be done with integrity in other spheres, as long as we want to confront misconduct and keep ethical standards.